Michelle M Sauer

 - medieval studies; gender/queer theory; linguistics; paleography/manuscript studies; early Christianity

 Although I was born in California, I was raised in North Dakota from age 6 months on, and consider it my home state.
 My mother grew up on a farm in the middle of the state (Kidder County).
 My father was from the Punjab region of India.
-I was raised in Fargo and attended local Catholic schools, St. Anthony, Nativity, and Shanley, for grades K-12.
-(Yes, there were a few of us non-white people in ND in the 80s.)
+Otherwise, I was raised in a household headed by two women in Fargo and attended local Catholic schools, St. Anthony, Nativity, and Shanley, for grades K-12.
+Yes, there were a few of us non-white people in ND in the 80s.
+And yes, my school life was "interesting" because of my background.
+I like to think my personal story contributes to my views of diversity and inclusivity in the classroom and community.

 I was always torn between my love of science and my love of old languages and literatures.
 I chose Purdue (in the middle of Indiana cornfields) for my undergraduate experience because I was a Physics major and they have a particle accelerator.
 When I made the switch to medieval studies, I was equally lucky because Purdue has a program in that as well.
+I firmly believe the sciences and Humanities should comfortably co-exist and support each other.
 Pursuing my graduate education led me first to Chicago (lunch at the Sears Tower!
-Shedd Aquarium!), and then to the state of Washington (apples and lentils).
-Eventually, I ended up back home to North Dakota (wheat, more wheat, and sugar beets).
-My first job out of graduate school was as a professor at Minot State University, where I founded the state's first Gender Studies program.
-I was able to secure a position at UND in 2008, where I teach medieval literature, linguistics, and popular culture classes on medievalisms.
+Shedd Aquarium!
+Art museums!), and then to the state of Washington (apples and lentils and rain).
+Eventually, I ended up back home in North Dakota (wheat, more wheat, and sugar beets).
+My first job out of graduate school was as a professor at Minot State University, where I founded the state's first Gender Studies program and taught the state's first Queer Theory course.
+I made the move to UND in 2008, where I teach medieval literature, linguistics, and queer theory.

 Outside of the university setting, I am married and have cats.
-I enjoy listening to Goth, Metal, and Industrial music, wearing black, being sarcastic, and playing video games.
-Oh, and of course reading books, preferably with a cat on my lap.
-Also, I like the winters here, and I'm a gourmet cook and a bit of an enophile.
+I enjoy listening to Goth, Metal, Punk, and Industrial music, wearing black, being sarcastic, watching Star Trek (TOS preferred), and playing video games.
+Winters are fine.
+I love gourmet cooking and am a bit of an enophile.
+And of course I love reading books, preferably with a cat on my lap.
+(If it happens to be a horror or fantasy novel, so much the better.)

 Medieval Christian devotional literature, specifically anchorites and hermits, with a focus on women's literature and gender issues.
 Monasticism and monastic Rules.
 Hagiographies and saints' lives.
 Queer theology and applications.
+Critical race theory and the Middle Ages, particularly its intersections with gender and sexuality.
+History of Sexuality, especially female same-sex relationships.
 Medieval scribal and reading practices.
 Paleography, archival, and manuscript studies, especially Middle English and medieval Latin.
-Spatial and architectural criticism, particularly its intersections with gender and sexuality.
+Spatial and architectural criticism, particularly its connections with gender and sexuality.
 Old Norse, including Icelandic, religion and literature.
-Critical race theory and the Middle Ages and its intersections with gender.
-History of Sexuality, especially female same-sex relationships.
+Monastic culture of the greater Northwest Atlantic region, with a special focus on Birgitta of Sweden.
 Historical linguistics, principally in relation to religious and gender issues.

 Significant publications (see cv for complete list):

-Encyclopedia of Medieval Global Women’s Writing, Editor-in-Chief Michelle M. Sauer (University of North Dakota), with Associate Editors Diane Watt (University of Surrey) and Liz Herbert McAvoy (Swansea University).
+The Palgrave Encyclopedia of Medieval Women’s Writing in the Global Middle Ages, Co-Editor-in-Chief with Diane Watt (University of Surrey) and Liz Herbert McAvoy (Swansea University).
 Palgrave, ongoing online.

 Gender in Medieval Culture.
 (Key Themes in History) Bloomsbury, 2015.